ajarifi/ajarifi.github.io/_pages/publications.md

 <p style="margin-bottom:1cm;"></p>

 <blockquote>
-    "I aim to publish one or two well-crafted articles each year, but it seems everyone around me is racing to publish more."
+    "I aim to publish one or two well-crafted articles each year, but it seems everyone else is racing to publish more."
 </blockquote>

 <p style="margin-bottom:1cm;"></p>